Everything is accidentally

 Mixing was painful, an excellent exercise for biceps though 🙂 .

 For the cream, I used 4 yolks and 200 g of sugar, two teaspoons of vanilla extract (or vanilla flavoring) and a few drops of lemon flavoring.
-And then I added sweet cream.
+And then I added heavy cream (double cream).

 A short digression, every morning my granny used to beat two yolks with a teaspoon full of sugar for me to be healthier and stronger.
 I love that taste even today, yum yum.